nlivaic/DistributedSystems/README.md

 ### Runbook

 * Maintain a runbook of your system.
 It should contain information of value to operators, DBAs, developers, testers.
+* It is a living document about how your system looks like and how to run in.
 * Describe different aspects of your system: databases, application dependency map, how to mitigate known problems, maintain queue metrics

 #### Application databases